Museums As Society’s Mimesis And The Importance Of Deaccessioning

 Collection stewardship requires planning, resources, and professional acumen to ensure just the basic maintenance of a dynamic collection that supports the museum’s mission, whilst properly serving its community.
 The expenses related to conservation, exhibition, analysis, and documentation of the collection weighs down the heart of a museum’s mission of public service, causing dramatic changes as necessary.
-This translates in a constant evolution of the collection serving as a reflection on the society’s maturity.
-For example, the deaccessoning case of San Francisco Museum analysed by Anne Stone in 2014 found that 95.2% of the collection was in storage, which translates in $4.1 M usd annual maintenance expenses.
-With 90% of the collection’s value residing in less that 5% of the collection’s object, the academic found that: (i) 82% of it comes from direct gifts of bequests; (ii), 7% comes from long-term loan; and (iii), 7% comes from museum purchases.
+This translates into a constant evolution of the collection serving as a reflection on the society’s maturity.
+For example, the deaccessioning case of the San Francisco Museum analyzed by Anne Stone in 2014 found that 95.2% of the collection was in storage, which translates to $4.1 M USD annual maintenance expenses.
+With 90% of the collection’s value residing in less than 5% of the collection’s object, the academic found that: (i) 82% of it comes from direct gifts or bequests; (ii), 7% comes from long-term loan; and (iii), 7% comes from museum purchases.
 More importantly, these purchased objects are exhibited over 3 times the rate of donated objects.

 The term “deaccessioning” entered in the public consciousness the first time in 1972, following the controversy surrounding the MET to partially cover the purchase of Velázquez portrait Juan de la Pareja.
 The decision to deaccession is mostly made to improve the quality, scope, and appropriateness of the collections, keeping in mind the museum’s mission and long-term goals.
 Museum administrators need to explore refinement and expurgation as a natural corollary of the evolution process.
 Deaccessions are often necessary to refine collections to shape the museum’s collecting character.
 For example, previous models of museum collections have tended to focus on white-male artists, especially the permanent collections of America’s museums have a disproportionate amount of male and overwhelmingly white, according to a study published by the Public Library of Science.
 This has led to public outcry, particularly among women and African-Americans, culminating in multiple online petitions to put a stop to this.
 For example, the Morgan Library & Museum initiative in New York to “ONLY exhibit solo shows by women in 2020.”
 This aim for diversification has also permeated the market, bringing new artist records, such as Lee Krasner’s The Eye is the First Circle (1960) which was bought for $11.7m with fees at Sotheby’s auction in New York in May.

-The need for coherent curatorial guidelines in the development of museum is inherent on the community it inhabits.
+The need for coherent curatorial guidelines in the development of a museum is inherent in the community it inhabits.
 “Deaccessioning of collections is not about lowering standards.
 It is dependent on good judgment and responsibility, and on being true to core values and beliefs.
-These are the same attitudes which should guide…acquisitions.
+These are the same attitudes that should guide… acquisitions.
 In the past, there has been a great deal of mindless collecting, along with poor documentation and care of public collections.
 Deaccessioning is about making difficult but realistic decisions in the interests of the museum and its community.”
 In a way, responsible collecting is a form of communication with the public and a provision of social justice, which in the past has been overlooked.

 Proceeds from a deaccessioned work are usually used to acquire other works of art or sometimes even as operating funds to build an endowment when the museum is in desperate need.
 This was seen in the sale of Mark Rothko’s Untitled (1960) from the collection of SOFMOMA, which fetched $50.1 million at Sotheby’s in New York in June 2019.
 The San Francisco Museum of Modern Art acquired 11 works by 10 artists to fill in historical gaps and diversify its holdings explaining in a statement, “This is just the beginning of what we will be able to accomplish with this fund, which allows us to broaden the scope of the stories we are able to tell in our galleries.”
 SFMOMA’s deaccession of an artwork highlighted this need for museums to be able to maintain its fund and operational costs.